MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample6.md

 {{< imagegallery 5 "images/tutorials/visualization/pathtracer" "PathTracer1" "PathTracer2" "PathTracer3" "PathTracer4" "PathTracer5" >}}

 The `SoPathTracer` module implements the main renderer (like the `SoGVRVolumeRenderer`).
 It collects all `SoPathTracer*` extensions (on its left side) in the scene and renders them.
-Picking is also supported, but currently only the first hit position.
+Picking is also supported, but it supports currently only the first hit position instead of a full hit profile.
 It supports an arbitrary number of objects with different orientation and bounding boxes.

 ## Path Tracing
 Path Tracing allows interactive, photorealistic 3D environments with dynamic light and shadow, reflections, and refractions.